Elemental-IRCd/elemental-ircd/README.md

 Cassy | If you put something on a platform which cannot support it
       | it may tip and fall and become broken.
 Simple physics.
 ```

-This is known to work on OSX and Windows as well.
-These two targets are not
-as fully supported as Linux.

 ## Compilation